pirate/django-http2-middleware/README.md

 ]
 ```

-5. (Optional if using `django-csp`) Include nonce validation on any desired resource types, preload headers will automatically include the same nonce taken from `{{request.csp_nonce}}`:
+5. (Optional if using `django-csp`) Include nonce validation on any desired resource types:
+Generated preload headers will automatically include this nonce using `{{request.csp_nonce}}`.
 ```python
 # add any types you want to use with nonce-validation (or just add it to the fallback default-src)
 CSP_DEFAULT_SRC = ("'self'", ...)